 #6 Hyoola Emergency Candles

-I expected these to be a little bigger than the photos on Amazon.
+I expected these to be a little bigger.
 Regardless, they function as expected.
 I tried it in a less drafty environment, which burned for nearly three hours.
 Great for when the lights go out in an emergency.

 My candelabra is now complete and ready to be used as a holiday decoration with these white candles.
 The candles are consistent, affordable, and well-made.
 They don’t give out much of an odor when they burn.